71 people who went to the polls on April 7 got COVID-19; tie to election uncertain

 Counties with higher absentee voting participation had lower rates of detecting COVID-19 two to three weeks after the election, the researchers said.
 After removing two counties from their analysis — Brown County, which had an outbreak at a meatpacking plant in Green Bay, and Milwaukee County, where there were long lines to vote in the city of Milwaukee on Election Day — they still had the same conclusions.

-"Our hypothesis suggests that in-person voting is most associated with the incidence of new COVID-19 cases through higher numbers of voters in each polling location," the researchers wrote.
-"However, it is also likely that the simple number of in person votes in a county matters as well."
+“Our hypothesis suggests that in-person voting is most associated with the incidence of new COVID-19 cases through higher numbers of voters in each polling location,” the researchers wrote.
+“However, it is also likely that the simple number of in-person votes in a county matters as well.”

 Given the results, “it may be prudent, to the extent possible, that policy makers and election clerks take steps to either expand the number of polling locations or encourage absentee voting for future elections held during the COVID-19 pandemic,” they wrote.